Clastify logo

 • relative motion between a conductor and a magnetic field, such as a magnet oscillating near a coil or a coil moving into or out of a magnetic-field region.

-Quantitative work is limited to straight conductors moving at right angles to fields, and rectangular coils moving in and out of fields or rotating in fields.
-That restriction is deliberate: the course is testing the physics of flux change, not awkward three-dimensional geometry.
+For calculations, the course restricts you to straight conductors moving at right angles to fields, and rectangular coils moving in and out of fields or rotating in fields.
+That restriction is deliberate: the focus is the physics of changing flux, not awkward three-dimensional geometry.

 Self-induction, only qualitatively

-Self-induction is an induction effect in which a changing current in a conductor changes the magnetic flux linked with that same conductor, producing an emf that opposes the current change.
-A coil shows this effect strongly because it links much of its own magnetic field.
-If the current is increasing, the self-induced emf acts against the increase; if the current is decreasing, it acts to maintain the current.
-With a steady current, there is no changing flux and therefore no self-induced emf.
+Self-induction is an induction effect where a changing current in a conductor changes the magnetic flux linked with that same conductor, producing an emf that opposes the current change.
+Coils show this effect strongly because they link much of their own magnetic field.
+When the current is increasing, the self-induced emf acts against the increase.
+When the current is decreasing, it acts to maintain the current.
+With a steady current, there is no changing flux, so there is no self-induced emf.

 No quantitative treatment of inductance, and no resistance–inductor circuit analysis, is required here.